as amended 05/12/2018

 the Ref Team.
 The Ref Team shall rule on ambiguities in the Game Rules

-and on the Game world.
-Any action which alters the Game
+in-Game events.
+Any action which alters the Game world (for example,

 activities of the Ref Team and shall sit on the Committee.

 - A number of refs, appointed by the Head Ref, who shall assist the